GerHobbelt/owemdjee/README.md

 ## misc / other

 - **BoxFort** [📁](./BoxFort) [🌐](https://github.com/GerHobbelt/BoxFort) -- a simple, cross-platform sandboxing C library powering [Criterion](https://github.com/Snaipe/Criterion).
 BoxFort provides a simple API to run user code in isolated processes.
 The main goal of this project **is not** security, but portable code isolation -- if you want complete system isolation, consider using properly configured containers.
+- **cpp-terminal** [📁](./cpp-terminal) [🌐](https://github.com/GerHobbelt/cpp-terminal) -- CPP-Terminal is a small C++ library for writing platform independent terminal-based applications.
+It follows the "Zero-overhead principle" and limits externally included files to the C++ STL.
+Being crossplatform we support Windows, Linux and MacOS and provide a unified API across all platforms.
+Our main features are consisting of Colors, Keyboard input, terminal resize handling, as well as other common terminal functionality.
+It's also possible to open a managed terminal from a windows GUI application.
 - **Cysboard** [📁](./Cysboard) [🌐](https://github.com/GerHobbelt/Cysboard) -- a lightweight system monitor similar to `conky` but with html and css for themes.
 - **debugbreak** [📁](./debugbreak) [🌐](https://github.com/GerHobbelt/debugbreak) -- allows you to put breakpoints in your C/C++ code with a call to **`debug_break()`**.
 - **doh** [📁](./doh) [🌐](https://github.com/GerHobbelt/doh) -- a libcurl-using application that resolves a host name using DNS-over-HTTPS (DoH).